South Caucasus

 The latest protests have focused on the demand for repeat parliamentary elections, as the opposition does not recognize the October 2024 elections as legitimate.
 The opposition parties overall won the following: Georgian Dream: 53.93% of the vote (89 seats), Coalition for Changes: 10.92% of the vote (18 seats), Unity - National Movement: 10.12% of the vote (17 seats), Strong Georgia: 8.78% of the vote (14 seats), Gakharia - For Georgia: 7.76% of the vote (12 seats).
 The remaining parties won less than 5% of the vote and did not make it into parliament.

 The elections were observed by 529 representatives from 42 countries.
-The OSCE/ODIHR published a report on the parliamentary elections, which, despite its vague content, contains information that no serious violations were recorded and does not conclude that repeat elections are desirable or necessary.
-However, the former President of Georgia, S. Zurabishvili, ignoring the OSCE/ODIHR conclusions unfavorable to the opposition, states that the conclusion of international observers contains information about violations during the elections.
-In conclusion, she calls for the continuation of the confrontation under any circumstances and this confrontation must end with the removal of the current government, the annulment of the results of the elections, and the holding of repeat elections as many times as until a coalition of opposition parties is elected to the parliamentary majority.
+The OSCE/ODIHR published a report on the parliamentary elections, which, despite the vagueness of the content, contains information that there were certain violations of the electoral process, although their statistics are not provided.
+The reader must conclude for himself that with the participation of more than 2 million voters and the presence of, say, 200 violations - this is 0.01%, which obviously should not be a reason for demands for repeat elections.
+The most important conclusion in the report is that, apart from describing some violations, no conclusion is given on the desirability or necessity of repeat elections.
+And in this sense, the Georgian Dream party is right - according to the presumption of innocence, the burden of proof of guilt lies with the accuser.
+However, the former President of Georgia, S. Zurabishvili, ignoring the OSCE/ODIHR conclusions unfavorable to the opposition, stated that the conclusion of international observers contains information about violations during the elections.
+In conclusion, she called for the continuation of the confrontation under any circumstances and this confrontation must end with the removal of the current government, the annulment of the results of the elections, and the holding of repeat elections as many times as necessary until a coalition of opposition parties is elected to the parliamentary majority.

 Conclusion.